Introduction

 // whether to use biometrics (WebAuthn)

-const useBiometry = await askUserToUseBiometry();
+const useBiometry = await checkBiometry();

-// store the key in the token storage
+// save key in storage

 try {